 History of the ISTC

-The ISTC is the oldest society of its kind in the world, tracing its roots back to 1948.
+The Institute of Scientific and Technical Communicators (ISTC) is the oldest society of its kind in the world, tracing its roots back to 1948.

 The ISTC is the result of the amalgamation in 1972 of three organisations: